Ramona Forever: Plot summary

 The book takes place some months after the events of Ramona Quimby, Age 8.
 Ramona is curious to meet her friend Howie's uncle, Uncle Hobart, who has just returned from Saudi Arabia.
-She meets him one day after school at the Kemps' house, but when he teases her, she quickly decides she dislikes him.
+She meets him one day after school at the Kemps' house, but when he teases her about being Howie's girlfriend, she quickly decides she dislikes him.
 Hobart gives Howie a unicycle, and Howie's younger sister Willa Jean an accordion.
 Willa Jean breaks the accordion before Ramona has the chance to stop her, but Mrs. Kemp, their grandmother, punishes Ramona anyway.
 Hurt and angry, Ramona tells her parents that she no longer wants to go to the Kemps' house after school, and that Mrs. Kemp singles her out.
 When Beezus agrees that Mrs. Kemp dislikes them both, the sisters convince their parents to let them stay home after school for one week to see how it goes.

 At first, all goes well, but when Beezus won't let Ramona go out and ride Howie's bike, Ramona gets mad and calls her "Pizzaface".
 Even though Ramona meant it as a play on "Pieface", Beezus thinks this is about her acne, and refuses to help Ramona after she scrapes her knee.
 The next day, they find their cat, Picky-Picky, dead in the basement.
 They bury Picky-Picky, hold a funeral for him, and forgive each other for the fight.
 When their parents return home, they decide the sisters are responsible enough to take care of themselves; they then announce that Mrs. Quimby is pregnant, leaving Beezus thrilled and Ramona with mixed feelings.

 Summer rolls around.
 Mr. Quimby is almost finished with college and hopes to get a teaching job in the area, but when the only job he's offered turns out to be in rural Oregon (which would force the family to move), he instead finds work managing one of the Shop-Rite supermarkets in Portland.
 Meanwhile, Ramona's Aunt Beatrice and Uncle Hobart get engaged.
 At first, they don't plan to have a wedding, but when Beezus insists, the group plans a wedding in only two weeks.
-When the wedding arrives, the wedding ring is stitched too tightly onto the pillow, and goes flying when Howie's father yanks on it; Ramona sees the ring on the heel of Aunt Beatrice's shoe, retrieves it, and saves the wedding.
+When the wedding arrives, the wedding ring is stitched too tightly onto the pillow, and goes flying when Howie's father yanks on it; Ramona sees the ring on the heel of Aunt Beatrice's shoe, retrieves it and saves the wedding.

 Not long after the wedding, Mrs. Quimby gives birth to her youngest daughter, Roberta Day Quimby.
 While Beezus is able to visit their mother and Roberta, Ramona is a few years too young to visit the maternity ward.
 Later, though, when Mrs. Quimby returns from the hospital, Ramona finally meets Roberta.
 On the car ride home, she realizes that no matter how big or challenging the coming changes are, she's "winning at growing up".